 About Mt Milligan North Project: Mt Milligan North Project – Summary:

 The Mt.
-Milligan North property, comprising 30 mineral tenures with total area 11,746 hectares, is located 165 km northwest of Prince George, British Columbia, Canada, in proximity to the Mt.
+Milligan North property, with an area of 1,843 hectares, is located 165 km northwest of Prince George, British Columbia, Canada, in proximity to the Mt.
 Milligan copper-gold mine that is currently undergoing pre-production development.

 The Mt.
 Milligan North mineral tenures are located in volcaniclastic rocks of Middle Triassic to Lower Jurassic age in Quesnellia terrane of the Intermontane physiographic belt of interior British Columbia, five to seven km north-northwest of the Mt.
 Milligan mine site where a copper-gold mine with 60,000 tonnes per day capacity is being readied for production.
 Mt.
 Milligan mineral deposits are located in proximity to small feldspar porphyritic quartz-poor monzonitic intrusive bodies.
 Chalcopyrite occurs as fine-grained dissemination and is accompanied by pyrite and magnetite; bornite is a minor component and potassic and propylitic alteration are present throughout the deposits.